February 19, 2026

 But without continuity, these AI experiences suffer from a familiar problem.

-They feel intelligent—and forgetful.
+They feel intelligent but forgetful.

 Each interaction resets.
 Each conversation starts cold.
 The system may respond fluently, but it doesn’t remember.
 And customers notice the gap immediately.